hnikolov/python-st7735s/README.md

 # Performances

-On my Raspberry Pi Zero, the package reaches 5 FPS while doing refresh of the complete display.
-Performances should be better if I implement like a framebuffer and only update the modified pixels, but honestly 5FPS is all I need for now.
+On my Raspberry Pi Zero, the package reaches ~10 FPS while doing refresh of the complete display.
+Performances scales when using partial update.
+For example, with images of 64x64 pixels, the package reaches 30 images per second.

 # Requirements